zoltan-nz/ci-cd-pipeline-template-for-data-projects/README.md

 # CI/CD Pipeline Template for Data Projects

-Data science, AI and machine learning projects can get benefits from traditional software developer methodologies.
-This repository is a template for Python based data analysts application.
+Data science, AI and machine learning projects can get benefits from traditional software development methodologies.
+This repository is a template for python based data analysts applications.
 It helps to bootstrap a local developer environment.
 Additionally, it creates a framework for GitLab CI/CD pipeline and Kubernetes deployment.

 This project is mainly tested on macOS and Linux, but it should work on Windows as well.
-Please open an issue on GitHub or GitLab if you find something which should be improved.
+Please open an issue on [GitHub](https://github.com/zoltan-nz/ci-cd-pipeline-template-for-data-projects/issues) or [GitLab](https://gitlab.com/zoltan-nz/ci-cd-pipeline-template-for-data-projects/issues) if you find something which should be improved.

 ## How to use this template?